What matters in buying a cameraTips from a pro to avoid the hype

 Sensor size = Better Quality

-- Phone cameras have the smallest, so worst in low light, least ‘pro’ look to shots (ALL the background is in focus… like the sign sticking out of the subject’s head)
+- Phone cameras have the smallest, so worst in low light, least ‘pro’ look to the shots.

-- SLR (like a Canon Rebel, etc) : biggest sensor, but you pay for it in camera size
+- SLR (like a Canon Rebel, etc) : pretty much dead.
+Go for mirrorless.

 Easy to Use: